-- 4. This policy provides a coherent and consistent framework to enable Council employees to understand and comply with the Bribery Act 2010. - 5.
-We require that all staff, permanent, temporary and agency: - act honestly and with integrity at all times and to safeguard the Council's resources for which they are responsible - comply with the spirit, as well as the letter, of the laws under which the Council operates - 6.
+- 4. This policy applies to all of the Council's activities.
+It provides a coherent and consistent framework to enable Pendle Borough Council employees to understand and implement arrangements enabling compliance with the Bribery Act 2010. - 5.
+We require that all staff, including those permanently employed, temporary agency staff, partners and contractors: - act honestly and with integrity at all times and to safeguard the Council's resources for which they are responsible - comply with the spirit, as well as the letter, of the laws and regulations of all jurisdictions in which the Council operates, in respect of the lawful and responsible conduct of activities - 6.
 This policy applies to all of the Council's activities.
-For partners, joint ventures and suppliers, we will seek to promote policies and conduct consistent with the principles set out in this policy. - 7.
-This policy also applies to Members (including independent members), volunteers and consultants.
+For partners, joint ventures and suppliers, we will seek to promote the adoption of policies consistent with the principles set out in this policy. - 7.
+Within the Council, the responsibility to control the risk of bribery occurring resides at all levels. - 8.
+This policy covers all personnel, including all levels and grades, those permanently employed, temporary agency staff, contractors, non-executives, agents, Members (including independent members), volunteers and consultants.